dbojan/free-iptv-balkan-plus/README.md

  https://github.com/tomasklaen/uosc .
 -Put unzipped files and .conf in d:\apps\mpv\mpv, if you have installed mpv in d:\apps\mpv .
--If you use command line, you can use it like this: mpv --user-agent=android file_or_url_address -does not support epg
+-If you use command line, you can use it like this: mpv --user-agent=android file_or_url_address or add to mpv/mpv.conf this line: user-agent=mpv this is needed for some channels only.
+-does not support epg

 -[kodi](https://kodi.tv/), supports epg, kinda complicated to setup, and to navigate, supports epg